will-s-hart/covid-boosters/README.md

 The workflows required to reproduce the figures in the paper can be executed using `snakemake` (which is installed as part of the `conda` environment), and are encapsulated in the provided `Snakefile`.
-For example, Figure 1 can be reproduced (in svg format) as follows:
+For example, the workflow to create Figure 1 (in svg format) can be executed as follows:
 ```
 covid-boosters $ conda activate covidboosters
-(covidboosters) covid-boosters $ snakemake --cores 1 --forceall figure_1
+(covidboosters) covid-boosters $ snakemake --cores 1 figure_1
 ```
-All the main text figures can be reproduced by running
+All tasks required to reproduce the main text figures can be (re-)executed as follows:
 ```
 covid-boosters $ conda activate covidboosters
 (covidboosters) covid-boosters $ snakemake --cores 1 --forceall figures